 John has been an integral member of the BlackBerry QNX team since 1993.
 He has held a variety of roles within the organization, including vice president of engineering and services.
 He holds a Bachelor’s of Engineering, in Electrical and Electronics Engineering from Carleton University in Ottawa.

-Mike Webber is Chief Information Security Officer at BlackBerry.
+Mike Webber is the Chief Information Officer and Chief Information Security Officer at BlackBerry.
 In this role he manages Corporate Information Technology and Technology Services that are provided to BlackBerry customers globally.

 Mike previously served as Vice President, Cyber Security and Core Networking at BlackBerry, responsible for all aspects of cybersecurity and networking for the Corporation and BlackBerry customer services.
 He has more than 30 years of experience in Information Technology and has held leadership roles at IBM, AT&T, and Cisco, focused on networking, cybersecurity, and a wide range of IT and customer service responsibilities.